Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 04.07.16  LocalSettings.php: $wgCKEditorWikiEditorActive = true; Use this only with MW<=1.24: tells wysiwyg that text based editor is WikiEditor.
+Version 1.5.6_0 [B551+04.07.2016].

 - 02.07.16  Extension can be activated using wfLoadExtension- method (old require_once- method is supported too).
 Updated lists of magic words of MW.
 Fixed qty of parameters for makeFreeExternalLink.
 Version 1.5.6_0 [B551+02.07.2016].

 - 01.07.16  Fixed Wysiwyg related js-variables when WikiEditor is started.
 Version 1.5.6_0 [B551++01.07.2016].